February 7, 2014 1 Comment

 I suspect Gentoo Linux is a complete mystery to most Linux users, let alone everyone else.
 It is a Linux distribution I would never recommend to a newcomer to Linux or to someone not used to the command line, as it requires a certain amount of experience and knowledge when something goes wrong.
 This is especially true for Gentoo’s Testing Branch.
 Take upgrading Gentoo Testing on my main laptop today as a good example of what I mean…

-Unlike most Linux distributions, Gentoo is a ‘source distribution’, meaning that the software is compiled and installed on your machine from source code downloaded by Gentoo build scripts called ‘ebuilds’, not installed pre-compiled as in a ‘binary distribution’.
+Unlike most Linux distributions, Gentoo is a ‘source-based distribution’, meaning that the software is compiled and installed on your machine from source code downloaded by Gentoo build scripts called ‘ebuilds’, not installed pre-compiled as in a ‘binary-based distribution’.
 Furthermore, Gentoo is a ‘rolling distribution’, meaning that you do not periodically install a new release of the operating system, you install it once via the Internet using a lengthy set of commands, and thereafter ‘roll’ it forward by upgrading the installed packages (one, or several at a time) ad infinitum as new versions are released.
 The upgrading of all installed packages on your machine to their latest versions is called a ‘world update’.
 For Gentoo Stable you would expect this to be straightforward and trouble-free, and usually it is.
 But problems are to be expected in the case of Gentoo Testing.

 To illustrate the level of detail a user of Gentoo Testing may need to go into, I’ll talk you through what happened to me today when I upgraded the world on my main laptop.
 I will not explain precisely what each command does; I just want to illustrate the sort of troubleshooting a Gentoo user has to perform from time to time.